bruceravel/demeter/documentation/Athena/bkg/rbkg.rst

 The background function is subtracted from the data and normalized, resulting in a |chi| (k) function.
-Press the :kbd:`k,orange` button to see |chi| (k), shown in the right panel above.
+Press the :button:`k,orange` button to see |chi| (k), shown in the right panel above.

-When you press the :kbd:`R,orange` button, the Fourier transform is plotted, as in the bottom panel above.
+When you press the :button:`R,orange` button, the Fourier transform is plotted, as in the bottom panel above.

 So :procparam:`rbkg` is the value below which the :demeter:`autobk`